mlabs-haskell/lambda-buffers/docs/catalyst10-reports/milestone-4.md

   - The updated LambdaBuffers Plutus schema for the complete Plutus Ledger API types can be found [here](https://github.com/mlabs-haskell/lambda-buffers/tree/2e2ff70f155ebcbac07b817f365f1220c24dfdf0/libs/lbf-plutus/Plutus)

-- [ ] The documentation and devops tooling is available to facilitate easy adoption.
+- [x] The documentation and devops tooling is available to facilitate easy adoption.

-  - Documentation can be found TODO(jaredponn).
+  - The entire project's documentation can be found in the documentation website [here](https://mlabs-haskell.github.io/lambda-buffers/)

   - Devops tooling can be found in the form of Nix functions for conveniently creating Haskell or PlutusTx projects found [here](https://github.com/mlabs-haskell/lambda-buffers/blob/2e2ff70f155ebcbac07b817f365f1220c24dfdf0/extras/lbf-nix/build.nix#L14-L52).